-During the quarter there were 143 resolutions from 19 companies to vote on.
-On behalf of clients, we voted against three resolutions.
+During the quarter there were 56 resolutions from eight companies to vote on.
+On behalf of clients, we voted against one resolution.

-We voted against the election of two directors at Dabur as we do not believe they are truly independent. (two resolutions)
+We voted against the approval of fees to be paid to the directors and commissioners at Bank Central Asia as we believe they are excessive. (one resolution)

 View our list of investment terms to help you understand the terminology within this document.

 This information has been prepared and issued by First Sentier Investors (Australia) IM Limited (ABN 89 114 194 311 AFSL 289017) (FSI AIM).

 Stewart Investors is a trading name of FSI AIM.
 FSI AIM forms part of First Sentier Investors, which is ultimately owned by Mitsubishi UFJ Financial Group, Inc (MUFG), a global financial group.

 It is directed at persons who are professional, sophisticated or wholesale clients and has not been prepared for and is not intended for persons who are retail clients.
 A copy of the Financial Services Guide for FSI AIM is available from First Sentier Investors on its website.
 This material contains general information only.
 It is not intended to provide you with financial product advice and does not take into account your objectives, financial situation or needs.
 Before making an investment decision, you should consider, with a financial adviser, whether this information is appropriate in light of your investment needs, objectives and financial situation.

 MUFG and its subsidiaries do not guarantee the performance of any financial products mentioned or the repayment of capital in relation to any financial products mentioned.
 Investments in any investment-type financial products mentioned are not deposits or other liabilities of MUFG or its subsidiaries, and investment-type products are subject to investment risk including loss of income and capital invested.